Classes, Tuition, and Age Requirements

-    Tuesdays and Thursdays [9:00 am to 12:00 pm]
+When: Tuesdays and Thursdays [9:00 am to 12:00 pm]

-2.5 to 3 year olds (must be 2.5 by September 1)
+Age Requirement: 2.5 to 3 year olds (must be 2.5 by September 1)

-$262 per month
+Tuition: $262 per month

-Monday, Wednesday, and Friday [9:00 am to 12:00 pm]
+When: Monday, Wednesday, and Friday [9:00 am to 12:00 pm]

-3 to 4 year olds
+Age Requirement: 3 to 4 year olds

-$330 per month
+Tuition: $330 per month

-Monday through Thursday [9:00 am to 1:00 pm]
+When: Monday through Thursday [9:00 am to 1:00 pm]

-4 to 5 year olds
+Age Requirement: 4 to 5 year olds

-$518 per month
+Tuition: $518 per month

-As they have begun to master the initial challenges of the preschool experience, most children of the Monarch class can fully engage in the environment.
-Teachers carefully plan more challenging activities and interest areas of this class, creating a different experience than in the other classes.
+As they have begun to master the initial challenges of the preschool experience, most children of the 4-Day class can fully engage in the environment.
+Teachers carefully plan more challenging activities and interest areas for this class, creating a different experience than in the other classes.
 Because the 4-Day kids have become more competent in social situations, the children and teachers are free to work individually or in small groups on more in depth, complex projects.
 Children are given the opportunity to engage in activities such as handwork, experiments, and directed art experiences, among other things.